FarPerformance/MiniUI-M3U/README.md

 # MiniUI-M3U
 M3U files for MiniUI/MinUI/DotUI

-Copy the folder to /Roms and replace the dummy .zip files
+Extract to /Roms and replace the dummy .zip files